axeloscar/How_to_Write_a_Damn_Paper/README.md

-# 🧠 PhD Survival Guide to Writing a Relevant Paper Without Annoying Your Reviewer
+# 🧠 PhD Survival Guide to Writing a Relevant Scientific Paper Without Annoying Your Reviewer

 This repository contains a practical and evolving guide on how to write a scientific paper in a clear, structured, and credible way, who aims to support scientific writing by tries to explain: